durham-qlm/CoOMBE/README.md

 ## Prerequisites

-The standard installation requires a FORTRAN 90 compiler.
+The standard installation requires a Fortran 90 compiler.
 The LAPACK and BLAS numerical libraries also need to be installed.
 We also provide an alternative method of running the programs using podman (REF).
-This require no installation of a compiler or numerical librariers on the user's machine.i
+This require no installation of a compiler or numerical librariers on the user's machine.

 ## License